 SQL vs MySQL: The Fundamental Differences

-|Definition||SQL is a domain-specific query language, and MySQL is an RDBMS that uses SQL to retrieve data from its database.
+|Definition||SQL is a domain-specific query language.||MySQL is an RDBMS that uses SQL to retrieve data from the database.|

-|Operations||Helps retrieve and manipulate the stored data in a database.
-MySQL stores the existing data in separate tables in an organized manner |
+|Operations||Helps retrieve and manipulate stored data in a database by performing different operations||Stores the existing data in separate tables in an organized manner |

 |Functions||Used to write queries for databases||Facilitates data storing, modification, and management in a tabular format|

 |Format and Syntax||Follows a standard format, and the basic syntax and commands remain the same||MySQL is updated frequently|

-SQL vs MySQL Support: Apache Spark Connector for SQL does not come with any Microsoft support.
-MySQL, however, comes with the MySQL workbench as an integrated tool that helps in designing and building databases |
+|Support||Apache Spark Connector for SQL does not come with any Microsoft support||Comes with MySQL workbench as an integrated tool that helps in designing and building databases |

-SQL vs MySQL Storage Engine: While SQL supports a single storage engine, MySQL can support multiple and pluggable storage engines that make it more flexible|
+|Storage Engine||Supports a single storage engine||Supports multiple and pluggable storage engines that make it more flexible|

-|Server and Database||The server remains independent of the database in SQL, which means that you can perform other operations on a database during a data backup session.
-But, in the case of MySQL, it is not possible as the server blocks the database.
-This minimizes data corruption when switching from one MySQL version to another.|
+|Server and Database||The server remains independent of the database in SQL, which means that you can perform other operations on the database during a data backup session.||The server blocks the database and you cannot perform other operations on the database during a data backup session, thus minimizing data corruption when switching from one MySQL version to another.|

-SQL vs MySQL Data Security: SQL Server offers much more data security than MySQL Server.
-In SQL, external processes or third-party apps cannot have access to or manipulate the data directly.
-Whereas in MySQL, the database files can be easily manipulated or modified using binaries during the run time|
+|Data Security||External processes or third-party apps do have access to and cannot manipulate data directly||Database files can be easily manipulated or modified by using binaries during the run time|

-SQL vs MySQL Community Support: SQL, not being an open-source language, does not come with community support.
-Microsoft SQL Server support is the only way.
-MySQL, on the other hand, offers rich and robust community support because it is an open-source platform|
+|Community Support||Not being an open-source language, SQL does not come with community support||Offers rich and robust community support because it is an open-source platform|

 Drop your questions in our SQL Community and start a discussion.